-All NON-resident international students and scholars are required by law to complete form 8843, even if you did NOT earn income in the U.S. If you did not earn money in the U.S. in 2016, the 8843 is the only form you must complete.
+All NON-resident international students and scholars are required by law to complete form 8843, even if you did NOT earn income in the U.S. If you did not earn money in the U.S. in 2017, the 8843 is the only form you must complete.
 Please see OISS instructions for filling out and mailing the 8843 for help completing the form.
-(Note: Students and scholars who were paid by BC will be receiving a pre-printed 8843 from BC Human Resources at the end of February.)
 You will NOT need access to Windstar Tax Preparation software to complete this form if this is the only form that you will complete.
 If you earned money in the U.S. please proceed to Step 3.

 Step 3: Determine if you will need to file Federal Taxes (This information applies to non-residents only)

 In addition to Form 8843, you are required to file a tax return if you answer "yes" to any of the following questions:

 1. Have you received a scholarship or non-service stipend in 2017 above and beyond tuition remission (to cover living expenses etc.)?

 2. Have you received a fellowship grant from a U.S. source that exceeded the amount of your tuition and fees?
 This information is located on the 1042-S form (see information below about the 1042-S form)* You will receive this form the last week of February.

 3. Have you EARNED more than $4,050 in INCOME in the U.S. IN 2017?
 Income is any U.S. job, on-campus or off campus, including a teaching assistantship or a research assistantship.
 This information is located on a Form W-2 and the 1042-S form if you have a tax treaty.
 (See information below about the W-2 and 1042-S form)*